-- 1/4 cup mayonnaise (or just slightly less, if you don’t want them as creamy)
+1/4 cup mayonnaise (or just slightly less, if you want them less creamy)

-- 1-2 tsp. of your favorite mustard (I usually use just 1 tsp. of spicy brown mustard or regular yellow mustard; you can also use Dijon-style mustard, honey mustard, or other flavors)
+1 to 2 teaspoons of your favorite mustard (I usually use just 1 teaspoon of spicy brown mustard or regular yellow mustard; you can also use Dijon-style mustard, honey mustard, or other flavors)